salazarguille/Zalarify/README.md

 #### Rest API Module

 The API module needs some env variables to be configured properly.
-In order to configure them, create a `.env` file based on the `.env.template` file located at `api-rest` folder (copy `api-rest/.env.template` file to `api-rest/.env`).
+In order to configure them, create a `.env` file based on the `.env.example` file located at `api-rest` folder (copy `api-rest/.env.example` file to `api-rest/.env`).

 ##### Setup Environment Variables

-The values in the `api-rest/.env.template` file are valid to run the application using Ganache.
+The values in the `api-rest/.env.example` file are valid to run the application using Ganache.
 So, you don't need to modify it.

 > In case you need to run the application pointing to Ropsten, just modify the variable value DEFAULT_ETHEREUM_NETWORK to `ropsten`.